 $5,000 (estimated)

-This documentary traces the journey of the lone warrior lioness Lady Liuwa, who lives alone on Zambia’s Liuwa Plain.
+"The Last Lioness (2009)" is a gripping documentary that follows the solitary journey of Lady Liuwa, a remarkable lioness living alone on Zambia's Liuwa Plain.